Stockland Green Hills: History

 The $377 million redevelopment was announced on 4 November 2015 and construction work started in January 2016.
 This development was completed on 17 May 2018 and cost $414 million.
 The redevelopment doubled the size of the centre and added a second level.

-The ground level was expanded and featured the same Big W, Coles and Woolworths, as well as new stores including Harris Scarfe, JB Hi-Fi HOME, a new relocated Best & Less, The Reject Shop, a new fresh food precinct and an additional 80 stores.
+The ground level was expanded and featured the same Big W, Coles and Woolworths, as well as new stores including Harris Scarfe, JB Hi-Fi, a new relocated Best & Less, The Reject Shop, a new fresh food precinct and an additional 80 stores.
 The two level H&M store opened on both ground level and level one.

 New stores on level one included David Jones, Target and 100 specialty stores.
 Level one also featured a new relocated food court, an outdoor restaurant precinct known as "The Courtyard" with seating for 1000 diners and has unique LED light trees and a Timezone which features a bowling alley, laser tag and arcade games.
 Level one also has escalator access to P6 car park and Hoyts Cinema.
 The seven screen Hoyts cinema opened on 9 June 2018 and features two 40-seat Lux theatres and two Xtremescreens and three regular screens.

 The new centre outdoor restaurant precinct connects the centre with level access to Mitchell Drive.

 After being placed into receivership on 11 December 2019, the Harris Scarfe store closed down on 21 January 2020.
 The former Harris Scarfe space was reconfigured and replaced by Cotton On which opened on 5 September and TK Maxx which opened in October 2020.

 On 16 September 2020 Target closed its store as part of its store network converting existing stores into Kmart stores.
 Kmart opened at Stockland Green Hills on 1 October 2020.